What is Yield?

 Yield to Put

-Yield to put (YTP) is identical to yield to call (YTC), except that the holder of a put bond has the option to sell it back to the issuer at a fixed rate depending on the terms of the bond.
-YTP is computed with the expectation that the bond will be returned to the issuer as soon as it is possible and financially viable to do so.
+Yield to put (YTP) is identical to yield to call (YTC), except that the holder of a put bond can sell it back to the issuer at a fixed rate, depending on the bond’s terms.
+YTP is computed with the expectation that the bond will be returned to the issuer as soon as possible and financially viable.

-Why Yield to Maturity Keeps Changing in Debt Funds?
+Why does Yield to Maturity keep changing in Debt Funds?

 Yield to Maturity is a return metric for Debt Funds.
 However, it fluctuates with changing market conditions.
 Thus, in practice, the YTM of an open-ended Debt Fund is different from the scheme’s actual returns.

-Furthermore, since debt funds invest in multiple funds, a change in the YTM of a single bond will have an impact on the YTM of the debt fund.
-However, the magnitude of this change will be proportionate to the weightage of the bond in the debt mutual fund portfolio.
+Furthermore, since debt funds invest in multiple funds, a change in the YTM of a single bond will impact the YTM of the debt fund.
+However, the magnitude of this change will be proportionate to the bond’s weightage in the debt mutual fund portfolio.

 Taking the above example, let us understand how the changing market conditions impact the bond’s YTM.
-Let’s assume that the bond’s rating has been downgraded due to its poor performance after one year.
-As a result, the market value of the bond is now INR 700.
-Based on the changes, the details of the corporate bond after one year shown below:
+Let’s assume the bond’s rating has been downgraded due to its poor performance after one year.
+As a result, the bond’s market value is now INR 700.
+Based on the changes, the details of the corporate bond after one year are shown below:

 Using the YTM formula, the required yield to maturity can be determined.